Rivers We Fish

 The Yellowstone

-The Yellowstone River is the longest free flowing river in the continental United States.
-It flows over 680 uninterrupted miles from its origin in Yellowstone Park to its confluence with the Missouri River in North Dakota.
+The Yellowstone River is the longest free-flowing river in the continental United States.
+It flows over 680 uninterrupted miles from its source in Yellowstone Park to its confluence with the Missouri River in North Dakota.
 This river is as diverse as it is long, providing anglers with a wide variety of fishing options.

-Due to difficult wading conditions, the Yellowstone River is the perfect river for drift boat fly fishing.
-The most popular section of the Yellowstone River is the picturesque Paradise Valley outside of Livingston, Montana.
+Due to challenging wading conditions, the Yellowstone River is ideal for drift boat fly fishing.
+The most popular section of the Yellowstone River is the picturesque Paradise Valley, located just outside Livingston, Montana.
 This iconic stretch is surrounded by mountains on all sides and offers some of the most spectacular scenery found anywhere.
-In addition to breath taking views, the Paradise Valley stretch offers incredible fishing for wild cutthroat, brown and rainbow trout.
+In addition to breathtaking views, the Paradise Valley stretch provides incredible fishing for wild cutthroat, brown, and rainbow trout.

 DJI_0380.jpg